giuseppetrivi/ngrok-for-testing-telegram-bot/README.md

 ### Arguments
 The script accepts the following command-line arguments:
-- `-f LOCAL_FOLDER_PATH`: the path to the file that acts as the Webhook endpoint.
+- `-f LOCAL_FOLDER_PATH`: the path to the file that acts as the webhook endpoint.
 This file must be within your localhost folder (for example, in XAMPP, it's `.../xampp/htdocs/`)
 - `-t TELEGRAM_BOT_TOKEN`: your Telegram Bot API token
 - `-c CUSTOM_CONFIG_FILE`: name of a custom configuration file to easily reuse settings